ThomasMaven/Applications-Tracker/README.md

 # Applications-Tracker
-Simple python REST application for storing and managing applications (CVs)
+Simple python REST application for storing and managing applications (CVs) in AWS S3